-Step one: Make a plan
+Step one: Create an action plan

-Step two: Create a sorting system
+Step two: Implement a sorting system

 Step four: Organise as you declutter